box-products/handbook/our-rituals.md

 ## Meetups

-Twice a year, the entire company gathers in Dallas for a week.
+Twice a year, the entire company gathers for a week.
 Your first meet-up may be overwhelming; there are all of two people to meet 😜, most or all of whom you've only chatted with virtually.
 People tend to arrive to Dallas on the Sunday before the meet-up.
 SALT Insure books a hotel room block in a hotel nearby, so you don't need to worry about finding a place to stay.